-Entering a serial number
+Entering a licence

 When you have installed Cycles 4D and restarted Cinema, you will see a dialog box like this: